The Future of Education

-- Passion: encouraging students to identify their purpose in life.
+- Passion: Encouraging students to identify their purpose in life.

-- Curiosity: With digital natives being exposed to machines and massive data even from a very young age, harnessing and developing the youth’s innate curiosity for exploration and experimentation is vital.
+- Curiosity: With digital natives being exposed to machines and massive data from a very young age, harnessing and developing the youth’s innate curiosity for exploration and experimentation is vital.

 - Imagination: the importance of students understanding the necessity of imagination.

-- Critical Thinking: The rise of misinformation, “fake news”, conflicting ideas mean young people should be equipped with critical thinking to navigate this new world of information.
+- Critical thinking: The rise of misinformation, “fake news”, conflicting ideas mean young people should be equipped with critical thinking to navigate this new world of information.

-Grit: the importance of teaching students the art of perseverance and pursuing long-term goals.
+Grit: The importance of teaching students the art of perseverance and pursuing long-term goals.

-After understanding that skills around technology, creativity, and problem-solving are what needs to be taught to our next generation, the next question is to ask — how?
+After understanding that skills around technology, creativity, and problem-solving are what needs to be taught to our next generation, the next question to ask is — how?

 How do we shift away from traditional education practices that have been around for decades, if not centuries?